 - You don’t have to pretend to be romantic if you’re just not feeling it.

-- You can get ginormous bouquets of flowers at less than half the retail price after February 14.
+- If you're able to wait a day or two, you can get a ginormous bouquet of flowers for yourself at less than half the retail price after February 14.

 - You can drink a whole bottle of wine at home without having to share it, AND without having to pay triple the bottle price in a fancy restaurant.